hzget/hzget.github.io/neural_networks/bow.md

 1. John likes to watch movies.
 Mary likes movies too.
 2. Mary also likes to watch football games.

-We can create a dictionary:
+We can create a vacabulary:

 {"John","likes","to","watch","movies","Mary","too","also","football","games"}